Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Life/Terra's World Tree.md

 [[#Nature Spirits (N/P)]] that have gain enough structure and bindings to gain people that remember, respect, or revere the subject that they are bound to.
 ##### [[Mother Earth]]
 Mother Earth isn't just a metaphor.
 She is bound to the concept of life itself on the planet. the keeper of [[Terra's World Tree]]
 The entire Terran ecosystem is in fact a sapient whole.
-The only reason we don't see aliens is because Mother Earth is super xenophobic and kills any non-terran life that appears, often through very deadly diseases and viruses.
+The reason have had a rought time with first contact is because Mother Earth is super xenophobic and kills any non-terran life that appears, often through very deadly diseases and viruses.
-Aliens learned this the hard way and are not sure how to handle humans desperate plea for first contact.
+Aliens learned this the hard way and are not sure how to handle terrans desperate plea for first contact.
 ###### [[Forest Spirit]]

 ##### [[Father of Storms]]